dyadkin/Flange_GUI/README.md

 and \<material name\> must correspond to name of the material specified at the beginning of the material script.<br>
 Material assignment is not required for assembly creation, so the material fields can be left blank.<br>

+Sample material scripts are available in the github repository.

 **_Squared Off Hub Geometry_**
 <br>
 The hub defualts to being squared off at the end.
 If the user desires to create a model with a complex hub the _squareOffHub_ flag in _flange.py_ needs to be set to **False**.